Noisy Toys run

-Since starting Noisy Toys I have tested thousands of noses all over the country, butchered hundreds of computers and spawned many strange new instruments.
+Steve is a musician, artist and performer who specialises in upcycled instruments.
+He has tested thousands of noses all over the country, butchered hundreds of computers and spawned many strange new instruments.

 Yorgo is a sonic scavenger; a full-time explorer of hardware stores, kitchens and junkyards in quest for noise-making treasures.
 You can find out more about his work here.

 Rachele is passionate about STEAM, equality, heritage and community.
 Her background is in Community Development and Youth Work and 6 years ago she set up the award -winning Community Pub, The Old Abbey Taphouse as a STEAM hub in a pub in a Science Park, which she continues to be a Director of today.